 • At this time, tour guides are not required to enter Machu Picchu, but there can be an advantage to working with a licensed tour operator to help you outline your activities before you book or buy anything.
 Once you buy your Machu Picchu tickets, you can't change them, or your Inca Trail hiking permits.
 Nor can they be banked for future use, or transferred to another person.
 This is one trip where you want to get it right the first time!

 • No matter what you read now from me or anyone else, things could change by the time you actually step onto the Land of the Inca.
 The Peru government has established a pattern of changing the rules for buying Machu Picchu tickets and Inca Trail permits anytime they choose to.
 So.
 Where does that leave you?
 Plan accordingly.
+And.
 It's OK to advocate for yourself if circumstances dictate.

 If you need a support team, give us a call in the US.
 Our manager in Cusco bends over backwarnds to make things work when our groups run into situations beyond anyone's control.
 Try to avoid calling at the last minute.
 If you're not sure about what to do, call us before you do something you'll regret later.
 We've managed to pull a few folks back from the brink of disaster on a few occasions.
 We'll do our best to get you back on track to planning your dream vacation to the middle of nowhere!